 One bait that looks like every other old bait that you find but is absolutely not is the Shakespeare New Albany.
 If you do have something similar to this, fist make sure it's a Shakespeare, then call an auctioneer.
 The last one sold for around $10,000.

 Multiple versions of this lure exist and every one of them is worth some money.
-If yours is in mint condition with the box, get ready for a pay day.
-These can range anywhere from $50 to $10,000 depending on the condition.
+If yours is in mint condition with the box, get ready for a payday.
+These can range anywhere from $50-$10,000 depending on the condition.

 This is one of the baits that has been known to may or may not exist.
-They are rare, to say the least, and the last one that came to market went for $20,000.
+They're rare, to say the least, and the last one that came to market went for $20,000.
 The story behind that lure is hard to believe, considering it almost sold for $5.00.

 The flying hellgrammite looks like something a kid would make in shop class, however, it is worth a small fortune.
 With recent auction prices close to $10,000, this lure is worth walking out to the shed and looking in tackle box or two.

 This lure looks like it came from ancient Egypt as opposed to the US in the early 1900s.
 Last auction prices for this highly valuable lure rests at $12,000.

 Produced in Ohio in the 1900s, there just aren't many of these lures left.
 Seeing as they look like other antique lures that were mass produced, it's easy to dismiss.
 If you have the box this lure came with, expect $10,000.
 If you don't, about half that amount would be about right.